Caveats of using Pandeia for Roman

 Current Limitations in Pandeia for Roman

 The WFI detectors are currently undergoing active testing and characterization.
-As a result, some of the limitations below as well as detector-specific inputs may change in the future (see this Appendix for more information).
+As a result, some of the limitations below as well as detector-specific inputs may change in the future (see ETC Appendix: Inputs and Calculations for more information).

 Simplifying Assumptions for Point Spread Functions